shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-What if we want more than one spiral arm?
-Simply repeat the above and each time, add a constant to theta for rotation purposes:
+Now, what if we want more than one spiral arm?
+Simply repeat the above and add a constant to theta for rotation purposes:

 ```r
 spiral_arms <- lapply(